LintLions/Respondr/README.md

   <img src="https://media.giphy.com/media/xT39DgfY2jHGPpTeuc/giphy.gif" />
 </p>

->Users who are asking for help only share their location with our servers, protecting their privacy.
+>Users who ask for help only share their location with our servers, protecting their privacy.

->After requesting help a beacon is emitted from the user's location.
-Responders who are online and nearby are queried one at a time, ordered by their distance from their beacon, and asked if they are able to assist.
+>After requesting help, a beacon is emitted from the user's location.
+Responders who are online and nearby are queried one at a time, ordered by the responder's distance from the beacon, and asked if they are able to assist.

->Responders who say yes accept a beacon and are given direcitons to the beacons location.
+>Responders who say yes accept a beacon and are given direcitons to the beacon's location.
 Their route is depicted on the app for both the responder and the beacon to see.
-The responder and the beacon and are able to chat in order to arrange for a drop off location.
-Responders are not given any personally identifying information for the beacon, only direction to the beacons location and a chat window.
+The responder and the beacon and are then able to chat in order to arrange for a safe drop off location.
+Responders are not given any personally identifying information for the beacon.

 >Responders are able to cancel a mission.
 If a responder cancels a mission a new beacon is emitted for other nearby responders.